Land Development

 Land development can change the quality and quantity of stormwater runoff into streams, lakes and ponds.

-Alteration of Terrain permits are required if a project proposes to disturb more than 100,000 square feet of contiguous terrain (50,000 square feet, if any portion of the project is within a protected shoreland).
+Alteration of Terrain permits are required for proposals to disturb more than 100,000 square feet of contiguous terrain (50,000 square feet, if any portion of the project is within a protected shoreland).
 Disturbances greater than 2,500 square feet, over terrain with grades of greater than 25%, may also require these permits.
-AoT "General Permits by Rule" apply to smaller sites, which do not require applications or notifications.

 Two homes under construction